A Machine Learning-Based Framework for Assessing Cryptographic Indistinguishability of Lightweight Block Ciphers: Assessing Lightweight Block Ciphers using

-\item \textit{Encryption Mode:} We shifted from the ECB mode used in Gohr's original code to CBC mode.
+\begin{enumerate} [leftmargin=0.5cm, topsep=2pt] \item \textit{\textbf{Encryption Mode:}} We shifted from the Electronic Code Book (ECB) mode used in Gohr's original code to CBC mode.
 This change involved encrypting the messages using CBC with randomly generated initialization vectors (IVs) and applying an XOR operation to the messages before encryption.

-\item \textit{Key Usage:} Unlike the original implementation that used varying keys, we utilized a single, fixed key that was securely generated using Gohr’s methodology.
+\item \textit{\textbf{Key Usage:}} Unlike the original implementation that used varying keys, we utilized a single, fixed key securely generated using Gohr’s methodology.
 This consistency was vital for comparing the indistinguishability of outputs.
-The specific keys used for our study are provided in Appendix~\ref{app-lab:enc-keys} (Table~\ref{tab:Penc-keys}).
+This approach allowed us to isolate the impact of message variation on ciphertext indistinguishability without key variability influencing the results.